Online Master’s in Supply Chain Management Program Overview

 If federal loans are unavailable or insufficient, we can help you explore private or alternative education loans.
 Unlike federal loans, private loans do not require a FAFSA to apply.
 Private loans are not based on need and approval is generally based on creditworthiness and ability to repay.
 Some students may need to apply with a credit-worthy co-signer.
 Interest rates, grace periods, repayment options and fees are determined by the lender and can vary considerably from lender to lender; generally, they charge higher rates than federal loans.
 For more information on private loans, please visit our private lender list.

-Hear from our MS SCM – Online students about their experience in the program, the professional connections they are building and how they apply what they learn in meaningful ways to their careers and lives.
+Hear from MS SCM Online students about their experience in the program, the professional connections they’ve built, and how they’re applying what they learn in meaningful ways to their lives and careers.

-“The courses I have taken have provided me with the real-world application I began using after just one class, as well as the opportunity to expand my circle.
-I talk with peers outside of class regularly to share ideas.
-It is amazing to compare the benefits we’ve seen in our workplaces.”
+“The courses provided me with real-world applications I could use after just one class and the opportunity to expand my circle.
+I spoke with peers outside of class regularly to share ideas.
+It’s amazing to compare the benefits we’ve seen in our workplaces.”

 “This is worth the time investment.
-I have been able to immediately apply knowledge from these classes to my career.
-Sometimes it feels impossible to be a full-time professional, be fully engaged with my family and pursue a master’s degree, but you will be able to make it happen.”
+I immediately applied the knowledge from these classes to my career.
+Sometimes it can feel impossible to work full-time, fully engage with your family, and pursue a master’s degree.
+But you will be able to make it happen.”

-“One of the main things that drew me to UT was the flexibility the online program offered to working professionals.
-You learn from professors who have led some of the largest, global organizations in the field.
-I believe that by enrolling in this program, you commit to being a leader in the supply chain industry.”
+“One of the main things that drew me to UT was the flexibility the online program offered for working professionals.
+You learn from professors who have led some of the largest global organizations in the field.
+By enrolling in this program, I believe you commit to being a leader in the supply chain industry.”

 Bringing the Classroom to You